 As we discussed in, Understanding of Pointers in C, pointers are address holders.
-Pointers points to an address of a variable, or a function or even it can points to a pointer.
+Pointers points to an address of a variable, or a function or even it can points to another pointer.
 Through this article, we are going to discuss Pointer to Pointer concepts in C.

 A pointer to pointer points to an address of a pointer.

 Define Pointer to Pointer variable

 Two asterisk symbols (**) are used to define a pointer to pointer variable, whereas in pointer variable we use a single asterisk (*) symbol.
 Here is an example;

 int **ppi = 0;

 It is not required to keep (**) together, when dealing with double pointers.
 But for the readability, it is recommended to use together.
 Below statements are also valid;

 int * * ppi = 0;

 int * *ppi = 0;

 Once define the variable, we need to assign an address of a pointer.
 If we assign an address of a variable; we will get below WARNING message;

 warning: initialization from incompatible pointer type

 Look at below code snippet, as an example of assigning an address of a pointer to double pointer variable;

 int i = 876;